intellistream/MorphStream/README.md

 ![Java CI with Maven](https://github.com/ShuhaoZhangTony/TStream/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)

-- This project aims at building scalable transactional stream processing engine on modern hardware.
+- This project aims at building a scalable transactional stream processing engine on modern hardware.
 It allows ACID transactions to be run directly on streaming data.
-It shares some similar project vision with Flink StreamingLedger from Data Artisans (https://www.ververica.com/hubfs/Ververica/Docs/%5B2018-08%5D-dA-Streaming-Ledger-whitepaper.pdf).
+It shares similar project vision with Flink StreamingLedger from Data Artisans (https://www.ververica.com/hubfs/Ververica/Docs/%5B2018-08%5D-dA-Streaming-Ledger-whitepaper.pdf).
 - MorphStream is built based on our previous work of TStream (ICDE'20) but with significant changes: the codebase are exclusive.
 - Please checkout the project [wiki](https://github.com/intellistream/MorphStream/wiki) for more detailed desciptions.